I'm a member

 Carrier testing may be offered to individuals: A) who have family members with a genetic condition; B) who have family members who are identified carriers; and C) who are members of ethnic or racial groups known to have a higher carrier rate for a particular condition.

-Germline Mutations: Mutations that are present in the DNA of every cell of the body, present from the moment of conception.
+Germline Mutations: Germline mutations are present in the DNA of every cell of the body, from the moment of conception.
 These include cells in the gonads (testes or ova) and could therefore be passed on to offspring.

-Somatic Mutations: Variations that occur with the passage of time, and are restricted to a specific cell or cells derived from it.
-If these variations are limited to cells that are not in the gonads, these variations will not be passed on to offspring.
+Somatic Mutations: Somatic variations occur with the passage of time and are restricted to a specific cell or cells derived from it.
+If these variants are limited to cells that are not in the gonads, they will not be passed on to offspring.

-Pharmacogenomics: The study of how an individual’s genetic makeup affects the body’s response to drugs.
+Pharmacogenomics: The study of how an individual’s genetic makeup affects his or her body’s response to drugs.